Malware analysis

 - Block all unnecessary ports at the host and firewall.

-- Enable Windows Defender
+- On Windows- Enable Windows Defender

 - Enable Data Execution Prevention (DEP)